-Your doctor can do skin or blood tests to figure out what causes your asthma.
+Your doctor can do skin or blood tests to figure out your triggers.
 Avoid these triggers to relieve your asthma symptoms and help your lungs work better.
 It might even reduce the amount of medicine you have to take.
 Talk with your doctor about ways to remove triggers from your environment.

 Is it something in my workplace?

 Some adults who have asthma are sensitive to something in their workplace.
 You might suspect this if your asthma flares up when you’re at work.
-Or if some of your coworkers also have asthma symptoms.
-Another clue is if your asthma is fine on weekends or vacations.
-Your doctor can help determine what triggers your symptoms.
-When you find out what that is, you should remove or try to avoid it.
+Another clue is if some of your coworkers also have asthma symptoms.
+Perhaps your asthma is bad at work, but fine on weekends or vacations.
+Your doctor can help determine trigger.
+When you find out what that is, try to remove or avoid it.

-It is important to use an inhaler correctly or you might not get enough medicine into your lungs.
-You can use a simple device called a spacer with your inhaler to help medicine get deeper into your lungs.
-Your doctor can prescribe one and show you how to use it the right way.
+It is important to use an inhaler correctly.
+If you don’t, you are not getting enough medicine into your lungs.
+Use a device called a spacer with your inhaler.
+This will help direct the medicine deeper into your lungs.
+Your doctor can prescribe a spacer and show you how to use it.

 In order for your medicine to work, you must follow your doctor’s instructions.
 Many people who have asthma don’t follow their doctor’s orders.
-Taking your medicine as prescribed will help prevent trips to the hospital and even asthma death.
+Take your medicine as prescribed.
+It will help prevent trips to the hospital and even asthma death.

 Do I need to change medicines?

-Medicines are available to help treat your asthma symptoms.
+Medicines are available to help treat asthma symptoms.
 Most people who have asthma need at least two types of medicine.
 A preventive (“controller”) medicine keeps your lungs from becoming inflamed.
 A quick-relief (“rescue”) medicine helps your symptoms if the first one doesn’t work.
-If the medicines you take now don’t seem to be helping, others may work better.
+If the medicines you take now aren’t helping, others may work.
 Allergy shots (immunotherapy) might help if your asthma is related to allergies.

-Use a peak flow meter regularly and keep a log of results.
+Your doctor will give you a peak flow meter to monitor your asthma.
+Use it regularly.
+Keep a log of your results.
 The meter is a plastic tube that you blow into several times a day.
 It checks how well your lungs are working.
 The results tell you when you need to take extra medicine or call your doctor.

 Things to consider

-A lot of people who have asthma don’t know enough about their condition or how bad it is.
+A lot of people who have asthma don’t know enough about their condition.
 Learn as much as you can from your doctor and other medical resources.
-Talk to them about all of your asthma questions and concerns.
+Discuss all your asthma questions and concerns.
 You should know what type of asthma you have.
-It may be related to allergies, exercise, or your workplace.

 Be aware of the warning signs of an asthma attack, which include: